kaluznyt/UdemyDesignPatternsCourseCode/UdemyDesignPatternsCourse/Description.md

 - An iterator object unlike a method cannot be recursive
 - Generally, an IEnumerable\<T>-returning method is enough
 - Iteration works through duck typing - you need GetEnumerator() that yields a type that has Current and MoveNext()

+### Mediator

+Facilitates communication between components.

+##### Motivation
+- Components may go in and out of a system at any time
+  - chat room participants
+  - players in an mmorpg
+- it makes no sense for them to have direct references to one another as these may go dead
+- solution: have them all refer to some central component that facilitates communication

+*A component that facilitates communication between other components without them necessarily being aware of each other or having direct (reference) access to each other.*

+##### Summary

+- Create the mediator and have each object in the system refer to it
+  - e.g. in a field / constructor injection (mediator is singleton usually)
+- Mediator engages in bidirectional communiation with its connected components
+- Mediator has functions the components can call
+- Components have functions the mediator can call
+- Event processing (eg Rx) libraries make communication easier to implement

+### Memento

+Keep a memento of an object's state to return to that state.

+##### Motivation
+- An object or system goes through changes
+  - e.g. a bank account gets deposits and withdrawals
+- There are different ways of navigating those changes
+- One way is to record every change (Command) and teach a command to undo itself by providing an undo implementation usually which is opposite to action
+- Another is to simply save a snapshots of the system

+*A token/handle representing the system state.
+Lets us roll back to the state when the token was generated.
+May or may not directly expose state information.*

+##### Summary

+- Mementos are used to roll back states arbitrarily
+- A memento is simply a token/handle class with typically no functions on its own
+- A memento is not required to expose directly the state(s) to which it reverts the system
+- Can be used to implement undo/redo

+### Null Object

+A behavioral design pattern with no behaviors.

+##### Motivation
+- When component A uses component B, it typically assumes component B is not null
+  - you inject B, not B? or some Option\<B>
+  - you do not check for null (?.) on every call
+- There is no option of telling A not to use an instance of B
+  - its use is hard coded
+- Thus we build a no-op, non-functioning inheritor of B and pass it into A

+*A no-op object that conforms to the required interface, satysfying a dependency requirement of some other object.*

+##### Summary

+- template

 ### TEMPLATE